WartClaes/mjr-css/docs2/7-the-future/7-3-webcomponents.md

 ### ::part & ::theme

-In previous versions of the specification we had selectors such as `/deep/` adn `:shadow` to target elements inside the shadow DOM.
+In previous versions of the specification we had selectors such as `/deep/` and `:shadow` to target elements inside the shadow DOM.
 These came with a lot of downsides such as complete loss of control for which items are styleable and which aren't.

 So they introduced a new set of pseudo elements to get around this problem.